 At 62 metres long she now lies in 30 metres of water just 2km north of Tutukaka Heads.
 Easily penetrated through purpose cut access points, explore the control room, bridge, crew living quarters and engine rooms via established routes.
 A very enjoyable dive for all levels of divers.

 For more information about the HMNZS TUI click here.

 The ex-HMNZS Canterbury was scuttled on 3 November 2007 at Deep Water Cove in the Bay of Islands to provide a dive wreck and what a dive she is.
-Prepared with divers in mind; plenty of extra access points have been created to provide an ease of entry and exit, this makes for some particularly good penetration and swim through opportunities.
+Prepared with divers in mind; plenty of extra access points have been created to provide an ease of entry and exit, this makes for some particularly good penetration and swims through opportunities.
 The wreck sits completely upright and fully intact, and her position in Deep Water Cove is protected in most conditions.
 She lies at a depth of between 12 metres at the middle funnel, and 38 metres at the stern, where visibility can range between 8 and 30 metres.
-At 113 metres long and at 13 metres in beam this site is big enough to make you want to dive it twice!
+At 113 metres long and at 13 metres in beam, this site is big enough to make you want to dive it twice!

 For more information about the history and finer diving details please click here.